That-Dev-Girl-Sites/jhalabi.com/source/blog/2025/05/ai-books.md

 ---
 layout: post
-title: "WordPress image permalinks: Not the cat's meow"
+title: "Dear book authors: Please exist and not be AI."
 date: 2025-05-07
 tags:
   - blog
   - accessibility
   - writing
-excerpt: Dear book authors; please exist and not be AI.
-Sincerely, a book-loving reader.
+excerpt: I trust books.
+At least, I used to.
+I grew up in the pre-internet era of bookshops and libraries.
+There was an inherent trust that a book earned by default.
 ---

 I trust books.
 At least, I used to.
 I grew up in the pre-internet era of bookshops and libraries.
 The printed word was the best source of information.
 Back then, there was an inherent trust that a book earned by default.